ligato/docs/docs/user-guide/concepts.md

 In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.
 The vpp-agent can switch to a different VPP version with corresponding APIs without any changes to the vpp-agent itself,  without any need to rebuild the vpp-agent binary.
 Plugins can now obtain the version of the VPP and the vpp-agent to connect and initialize the correct set of `vppcalls`.

 Every `vppcalls` handler registers itself with the VPP version it will support (e.g. `vpp1810`, `vpp1901`, etc.).
-During initialization, the vpp-agent performs a compatibility check with all available handlers, until it finds those compatible with the required messages.
+During initialization, the vpp-agent performs a compatibility check with all available handlers.
+It is looking for a handler  compatible with the required messages.
 The chosen handler must be in line with all messages, as it is not possible to use multiple handlers for a single VPP.
-When the compatibility check locates a workable handler, it is returned to the main plugin for .
+When the compatibility check locates a workable handler, it is returned to the main plugin..

 One small drawback of this solution is code duplication across `vppcalls`.
 This is a consequence of trivial API changes observed across different versions.
 This happens to be the case in the majority of cases.